 Alternative: Immovable Dharma has better raw damage, a defense bonus, and an extra Level 1 Decoration slot.
 It loses the Affinity and purple sharpness, however.
 Oh, and you have to farm those damn Tenderplates…

-Xeno Hemta + – The Long Gunlance of Choice
+Xeno Hemta Plus – The Long Gunlance of Choice

 Long Shells are all the rage in Iceborne.
+Now that Wide Shells have a Level 7 option, Long Shells aren’t the only go-to.
+But they do offer a different playstyle!
 And the best Long Shell Gunlance in MHW is probably the Xeno Hemta +.
 It’s a mouthful to say, but it earns the title with Level 6 Long Shells, two Level 4 Decoration slots, great sharpness, and strong Dragon damage.
 “Charged shelling” builds, where you focus on shooting monsters from behind your shield with juiced up shots, work tremendously well with the Hemta +.

 The major downside is that it requires considerable farming.
 While you don’t need to farm Dracolite to juice this weapon, you do still need a good chunk of Safi’Jiva parts.
 Those just aren’t possible to get if the Safi’Jiva siege is unavailable.
 In that case, the next step down for Long Shell Gunlances is probably the Deathlance Vaal Spysa.
 It takes considerable damage, gem slots, and sharpness compared to the Hemta +, but it’s better than nothing, and has Level 6 Long Shells to play with.